White Spots On Ham – Safe To Eat Or Avoid?

 The amino acids that cause these spots are a natural part of the curing process and are often found in high concentrations in premium hams, like Iberian hams.

-However, if you do decide to eat the spots, you might find that they have a slightly different texture than the rest of the meat.
+However, if you do decide to eat the spots, you might find that they have a slightly different texture from the rest of the meat.

 As mentioned earlier, white spots on ham can be the result of amino acids like tyrosine clumping together during the curing process.